 lifting up and turning the pastry a quarter turn as you roll (always roll from

-the dough in half and gently transfer to a 9 inch (23 cm)
+around your rolling pin and transfer to a 9 inch (23

-pastry under itself and use a fork to make a decorative
+overhanging pastry under itself and use a fork, or your fingers, to make a decorative

 pan.
-With the remaining pastry make decorative cut-outs (leaves,
+With the remaining pastry you can make decorative cut-outs (leaves,

-Gingersnap Layer: Toast pecans in a 350 degree F (180 degree
+Ginger Layer: Toast the pecans in a 350 degree F (180 degree

-C) oven for 8 minutes or until lightly browned and fragrant.
+C) oven for about 8 minutes or until lightly browned and fragrant.